 The Board has adopted a set of Corporate Governance Guidelines, a Code of Business Conduct & Ethics and a Supplemental Code of Ethics.
-A copy of each of these documents, along with the charters of each of the committees described above, is available on the Company's website at www.seacormarine.com and is also available to stockholders in print without charge upon written request to the Company's Investor Relations Department, 12121 Wickchester Lane, Suite 500, Houston, Texas 77079.
+A copy of each of these documents, along with the charters of each of the committees described above, is available on the Company's website at www.seacormarine.com by navigating to "Investors," and clicking "Corporate Governance," and is also available to stockholders in print without charge upon written request to the Company's Investor Relations Department, 12121 Wickchester Lane, Suite 500, Houston, Texas 77079.